What is brand development? An 8-step guide to your new strategy

 Rebranding is often done to battle a bad reputation or update an outdated image.
 Sometimes it’s necessary to rebrand if you want to expand internationally and your current branding doesn’t fit into the markets of other countries.

-Many brands opt for rebranding when they find their current branding isn’t working, when in reality they are simply not using it right.
+Many brands opt for a rebranding process when they find their current branding isn’t working, when in reality they are simply not using it right.

 So, when do you start with brand development?
 Brand development is the right choice when you want to build on what you already have, or after you’ve completed your rebranding.